jankais3r/jPhotoDNA/README.md

 # jPhotoDNA
 CLI Java wrapper for the PhotoDNA library

+#### 🚨🚨🚨 If you care about performance, I recommend to use [pyPhotoDNA](https://github.com/jankais3r/pyPhotoDNA) instead. pyPhotoDNA does not have to spin up JVM for every image, and therefore is more than 40x faster than jPhotoDNA.

 ## Setup
 1)	Clone this repo